nitin42/dispatch-wrapper/README.md

 # dispatch-wrapper

-> A request wrapper which makes it easy to dispatch the payload received from a JSON api in your action creators.
+> A wrapper which makes it easy to dispatch the payload received from a JSON api in your action creators.

 ## Install
 ```